-The once acting Chair of the Music Department, Megan is voice faculty at the Community College of Denver.
+The once acting Chair of the Music Department, Megan is Music Faculty at the Community College of Denver.
 In the business of singing, she is a Certified Facilitator of the Aria Ready Process through program founder Carol Kirkpatrick and has been Aria Ready faculty at the Tyrolean Opera Program in the Austrian Tyrolean Alps as well as Aria Ready presentor at the University of Northern Colorado School of Music.
 In vocal pedagogy, Megan is awarded certification in Vocology from the Summer Vocology Institute of the National Center for Voice and Speech.
 She earned credits in Alexander Technique Course and Intensive as well as explored Feldenkrais Method with John Tarr, both at the University of Colorado Boulder College of Music.
 Megan is a member of the National Association of Teachers of Singing, judging Colorado-Wyoming NATS Student Auditions, and West Central Region Student Auditions for Colorado, Kansas, Nebraska, Wyoming, as well as adjudicating voice students for the Helena Music Teachers Festival in Montana.
-More about NATS here.